What causes obstructive sleep apnoea and snoring?

 The advantage of using a dental appliance is its simplicity.
-It is non-invasive (no surgery necessary), reversible, cost-effective and the benefits can be life changing.
+It is non-invasive (no surgery necessary), reversible, and cost-effective and the benefits can be life-changing.

 How do these appliances work?

-Dental appliances work by repositioning your lower jaw forwards while you are asleep.
+Dental appliances work by repositioning your lower jaw forward while you are asleep.
 When the lower jaw is brought forward the tongue is also encouraged forwards and the upper airway space is increased.
-This is achieved with a minimal increase to your mouth being opened during the night.
+This is achieved with a minimal increase in your mouth being opened during the night.

 Are these appliances successful?